-Several years ago, PG&E purchased a welding tractor (Figure 35) from Magnatech for internal weld repair procedure development.
-This system was sent to EWI for this project so it could be used for pipeline repair testing and demonstrations, since this equipment is portable where the robot welding system is not portable.
+Several years ago, PG&E purchased a welding tractor (Figure 50) from Magnatech for internal weld repair procedure development.
+This system was sent to EWI so it could be used for pipeline repair evaluations, as this equipment is portable where the robot welding system is not.